 What organization(s) currently have a need for the proposed new or updated course?
 Identify your organization and any others you believe would benefit from the course.

-To date, multi-pollutant air quality management strategies have been implemented in several locations across the US, including Detroit, South Carolina and Louisville.
-These locations could have benefited from a MP course before going through the process.
-OAQPS is working towards educating and empowering the EPA Regions to take more of a leadership role in advertising and assisting local agencies with a MP approach and this training would help pave the way.
+To date, multi-pollutant air quality management strategies have been implemented in several locations across the US, including Detroit, Michigan, South Carolina, and Louisville, Kentucky.
+These locations could have benefited from a MP training course before going through their analysis and planning processes.
+OAQPS is working towards educating and empowering the EPA Regions to take more of a leadership role in advertising and assisting local agencies with a MP approach and this training would help with those efforts.

 Describe the primary audience for the proposed new or updated course: